ctolon/PythonInterfaceDemo/README.md

 ### Automated Things In IRunTableMaker

 * In TableMaker process function for Data Run 3,
-  * If process contains only Barrel related value, it will automatically enable d-q-barrel-track-selection-task, with d-q-event-selection-task the d-q-muons-selection task will be disabled
+  * `Automate` If process contains only Barrel related value, it will automatically enable d-q-barrel-track-selection-task , d-q-event-selection-task and d-q-muons-selection task will be disabled
-  * `Automate` if process contains only Muons related value, it will automatically enable d-q-muons-selection, with d-q-event-selection-task it will deactivate d-q-barrel-track-selection-task
+  * `Automate` if process contains only Muons related value, it will automatically enable d-q-muons-selection, d-q barrel-track-selection-task and d-q-event-selection-task it will disabled
-  * `Automate` if process contains only BCs related value, it will automatically enable d-q-event-selection-task, with d-q-muon-selection-task it will disable d-q-barrel-track-selection-task
+  * `Automate` if process contains only BCs related value, it will automatically enable d-q-event-selection-task, d-q-muon-selection-task and d-q-barrel-track-selection-task will be disabled
-  * `Automate` If process contains only values ​​related to Full, then d-q-event-selection-task, d-q-muon-selection-task and d-q-barrel-track-selection-task are automatically enabled
+  * `Automate` If process contains values ​​related to Full, then d-q-event-selection-task, d-q-muon-selection-task and d-q-barrel-track-selection-task are automatically enabled
-  * `Automate` TODO ikili kombinasyonlarıda yaz, Filter içinde yaz, tinyleri de göz önünde bulunur
+    * `Automate` P.S: For Binary, Selections for Process Function (eg. Barrel and Muon Only), It will activate Barrel and Muon tasks and disables event selection tasks
+    * `Automate` P.S: For Three Selections for Process Function (eg. Barrel, BCs Muon Only), It will activate Barrel, Muon and BCs tasks
+  * `Automate` If process contains values ​​related to Filter, then d-q-filter-p-p-task is automatically enabled, otherwise this task will disabled
 * For selections run <2|3> and run<MC|Data>
   * `Automate` if run 2 is selected, in JSON automatically processRun3 becomes false processRun2 becomes true, isRun2 becomes false
   * `Automate` if run 3 is selected, in JSON automatically processRun3 becomes true processRun2 becomes false, isRun2 becomes true